Skip to content

 Blogging | Malta | Travel tips

-Best Beaches in Gozo: Family-Friendly Guide Just so you know: This post contains affiliate links.
-If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-Gozo may be Malta’s quieter little sister, but when it comes to beaches, it really shines.
-From…
+Best Beaches in Gozo: Family Friendly Guide Just so you know: This post contains affiliate links.
+If you click through and make a booking or purchase, I may earn a small commission – at no extra cost to you.
+Gozo’s beaches aren’t quite what you might picture when you think Mediterranean.
+Most of them are…

 Blue Lagoon, Gozo